-Blog · Review Essay · May 2026
+Blog · Review Essay · Last reviewed June 25, 2026

 The Social Machine and the Design of Online Life

 Judith Donath's The Social Machine is a design book about online social life before large language models became everyday companions, assistants, and public speakers.
 That timing makes it useful.
 It studies the interface layer where identity, trust, privacy, reputation, presence, and deception are made visible.
-The AI-era lesson is direct: when machines mediate social reality, the design of social cues becomes a form of governance.

 The Book

 The Social Machine: Designs for Living Online was published by MIT Press on May 23, 2014.
 MIT Press lists the hardcover at 432 pages with 119 figures and describes the book as an argument for new ways to design online interaction.
-Its author, Judith Donath, founded the Sociable Media Group at the MIT Media Lab and is now listed by Harvard's Berkman Klein Center as a faculty associate whose work focuses on the co-evolution of technology and society, social media, AI, ethics, anonymity, identity, privacy, and mediated life.
+Its author, Judith Donath, formerly directed the Sociable Media Group at the MIT Media Lab and is now listed by Harvard's Berkman Klein Center as a faculty associate whose work focuses on the co-evolution of technology and society, social media, AI, ethics, anonymity, identity, privacy, and mediated life.

 The book is not primarily a policy argument, a platform history, or a condemnation of social media.
 It is a design atlas.
 Donath studies how interfaces can make online people, crowds, conversations, networks, reputations, and boundaries perceptible.
 She is interested in the gap between face-to-face social intelligence and mediated social life: what disappears when bodies, glances, rooms, movement, effort, and local context are compressed into profiles, feeds, buttons, threads, and graphs.